IviweNomzaza/Security-Orchestration-Automation-Response/README.md

 This project extends the centralized Wazuh SIEM lab with an automated Security Orchestration, Automation, and Response (SOAR) pipeline.
 It bridges detection in Wazuh with low-code workflow automation in Shuffle and centralized case management in TheHive, so a confirmed malware detection on an endpoint results in an incident case in an analyst-facing dashboard with no manual triage step in between.

-A note on redaction: the manager/Shuffle/TheHive IP addresses, the Shuffle webhook ID, and any API bearer tokens have been anonymized or replaced with placeholders throughout.
-Rule IDs, alert levels, container names, and ports are reproduced exactly as configured.

 ## 1. Overview